Advance Health Care Directive

-The term death-prolonging procedures may be defined by the Declarant to include any medical procedures or treatments he or she desires.
+The term death-prolonging procedures may be defined by the Declarant to include any medical procedure or treatment he or she desires.
 Normally, the term is defined to include all types of medcial procedures, treatments or interventions which when applied would serve only to artificially prolong the natural dying process.
 Examples include, but are not limited to, artificial ventilation and respiration.
 Pain medication necessary to provide care, comfort or to alleviate pain is always allowed and many Advance Health Care Directives will include a provision which states the application of artificially supplied hydration shall be retained and allowed.

 It is recommended the Advance Health Care Directive be part of and incorporated into a Durable Power of Attorney for Health Care Decisions (which is the case with the document offered through this website) as both documents address important health care matters.
 By doing so the Declarant is able to designate a legal representative (known as a "Proxy") to follow through with the Declarant's wishes.
 In most cases the Declarant will designate a Proxy who is the same individual as the Attorney in Fact in the Declarant's Durable Power of Attorney for Health Care Decisions.

 The Advance Health Care Directive is a critical and important component of any individual's estate plan.
 If an individual should enter into a terminal or incurable and irreversible condition without such document in place there is the possibility the individual may remain on life support indefinitely.
 In such cases the individual's family or loved ones would be required to petition the local probate court to prove the individual wished not to be supported by such dealth-prolonging procedures.

 The Advance Health Care Directive is part of a Durable Power of Attorney for Health Care Decisions and will incorporate the provisions of the Missouri Death Prolonging Procedures Act (Chapter 459 of the Missouri Revised Statutes).